Is the world made of loops?: Introduction

-I argue (\S\ref{duality}) as follows: $A$ and $\sigma_0$ are related by a significant duality, so that however one feels about the class $[A]$ (or its elements), it is no worse than the hoop\footnote{This is the class of loops going around the solenoid once (and no more).} $[\sigma_0]$ (or its elements).
-I'll think of $A$ as a set $\{\sigma_1,\dots,\sigma_N\}$ of level curves, which can indeed be deformed (by (\ref{gauge}))---but so can $\sigma_0$.
-The deformability of $\sigma_1,\dots,\sigma_N$, or rather $\sigma_0,\dots,\sigma_N$, is neither here nor there, and shouldn't be used to rule out the reality of $A$ in particular.

-I also explore (\S\S \ref{garden},\ref{electrostatics}) the relationship between the measurability of a quantity (say $A$) and the ontic status of a boundary; can the measurement of one entity undermine the physical reality of another, ferrying it off to a shadier realm of mathematical abstractions?

-My arguments are no doubt best applied to the holonomy interpretation within an appropriate structural realism---which may or may not be the best description of Healey's position.

 \citet{Healey07} devotes much attention to quantized non-Abelian Yang-Mills theory.
-I only consider electrodynamics---and hence $\mathbb{U}\textrm{(}1\textrm{)}$, rather than the non-Abelian structure groups of Yang-Mills theory---without quantization (beyond the use of a wavefunction).
+I only\footnote{Except in \S\ref{connection}, but only for clarity of mathematical exposition.} consider electrodynamics---and hence $\mathbb{U}\textrm{(}1\textrm{)}$, rather than the non-Abelian structure groups of general Yang-Mills theory---without quantization (beyond the introduction of a wavefunction).